NorDataNet/metsis-deploy/metsis-fastapi/README.md

 **Prototype API for time-series plot and METSIS basket functionality**

 Docker container serving a web application/API based on the <a href="https://fastapi.tiangolo.com/" target="_blank">fastapi</a> python software library.
-The fastapi application and its configuration file are loaded at runtime from a mounted volume
+The fastapi application and its configuration file are loaded at runtime from a mounted volume.

 To start the service: